 In addition to the overflow weirs, pumps P-101 (primary pump) and P-102 (secondary pump) located at pond M3 (the Sand Processing Area Water Management Storage Pond) can transfer water from pond M3 to pond P2.
 These pumps are equipped with an acoustic wave sensor to monitor water elevation.
 The acoustic wave sensor utilizes a high-powered acoustic wave that transmits a pulse that reflects off the surface of the liquid to measure the surface elevation below the sensor and control the pumps based on certain water levels of pond M3.
 The acoustic wave sensor will control the pumps at five (5) different levels, a low-low level (LLL), a low level (LL), normal operating levels (NOL), a high level (HL), and a high-high level (HHL).
-A control action will accompany each water level shown in Table 2 below:
+A control action will accompany each water level shown in the table below:

-3 The Erosion and Sediment Control drawings including language referring to protect inlets.
-This is standard language found on all erosion and sediment control drawings in the state of Georgia; it simply stipulates how to handle any inlets that are on-site.
-There are no inlets to the ponds for stormwater.
+3 There are references in the standard Erosion and Sediment Control drawings referencing measures to protect inlets.
+This is standard language found on all erosion and sediment control drawings in the state of Georgia and simply stipulates how to handle the inlets that are on-site.
+There are no inlets into the ponds for stormwater.

-Table 2.
-Water Level Alarms Level Action Low-low A low-low alarm will signal to the operator that a low-low level has been reached.
-Low The primary pump will shut off.
-Normal The primary pump will run during normal operating levels.
-High The secondary pump will turn on along with the primary pump until the water returns to normal operating levels.
-High-High Both pumps will continue to run, and a high alarm will signal to the operator that a high- high level has been reached.
+Table 1 - Water Level Alarms

+Level Action Low-low level A low-low alarm will signal to the operator that a low-low level has been reached.
+Low Level The primary pump will shut off.
+Normal Operating level The primary pump will run during normal operating levels.
+High Level The secondary pump will turn on along with the primary pump until the water returns to normal operating levels.
+High-High Level Both pumps will continue to run, and a high alarm will signal to the operator that a high-high level has been reached.